Knowledge and Innovation: 21 Innovation Principles That Benefit from a KM Perspective

 15. Plan for discontinuity.
 While knowledge often builds on historical context, sometimes it needs new vocabulary or a new way to describe the problem.
 Don’t try to squeeze new ideas into old frameworks just because people know the old frameworks.
 Use analogy and metaphor to make connections, but if you create something new and it needs a new language, then invent one.
 Knowledge component: coach for recognizing the need for emergent vocabulary and frameworks.

 17. Value learning.
-If tying knowledge management and innovation together achieves nothing else it should imbue the project with the value of learning.
-Innovation is not about execution and key performance indicators, it is about synthesis and creativity, about seeking new combinations to create new solutions, or applying existing solutions to new problems.
-All of those activities require a curious mind willing to take in new data, new information and to not be content with absorbing existing knowledge, but inspired to create new knowledge.
+If tying knowledge management and innovation together achieve nothing else, it should imbue the project with the value of learning.
+Innovation is not about execution and key performance indicators; it is about synthesis and creativity, about seeking new combinations to create new solutions or applying existing solutions to new problems.
+All of those activities require a curious mind willing to take in new data and new information and not be content with absorbing existing knowledge but inspired to create new knowledge.
 Knowledge component: keep innovation tied to investments in continuous learning.

 18. Collaborate.
 Collaboration is a process that must be learned.
 Collaboration often fails because there are no ground rules established.
-People share things, but they do so haphazardly in whatever tool meet the needs of the moment, rather than the needs of the team.
+People share things, but they do so haphazardly in whatever tool meets the needs of the moment, rather than the team’s needs.
 People who lead innovation should establish collaboration rules of engagement on the first day.
 Most organizations procure a plethora of tools.
 Don’t let the menu get in the way of making a choice.
-Restricting collaboration tools will help people focus on thinking creatively and create the shared space necessary to track fast-moving fields.
-Knowledge component: share a collaborative approach and use knowledge feedback to keep it on track and to adapt as necessary.
+Restricting collaboration tools will help people think creatively and create the shared space necessary to track fast-moving fields.
+Knowledge component: share a collaborative approach and use knowledge feedback to keep it on track and adapt as necessary.

 19. Be prepared to be judged.
 All people involved in innovation need to know very personally that they will be judged.
 Individuals not only need to know that, but they also need to understand how they will react when being judged positively and negatively.
-Take some time early in a project to let each team member consider his or her own reactions to judgement—and then schedule some time with the team so they can discuss how they will react to each other when they are being judged.
-Also keep in mind that being recognized for success is also a judgment.
-Knowledge component: list the areas likely to be judged, discuss them and be prepared for responses.
+Take some time early in a project to let each team member consider their own reactions to judgment—and then schedule some time with the team to discuss how they will react to each other when they are being judged.
+Also, keep in mind that being recognized for success is also a judgment.
+Knowledge component: list the areas likely to be judged, discuss them, and be prepared for responses.
 Practicing being judged within the team can take the sting out of judgment from others.
-Also ask: ‘what would we need to think about it we are successful that we haven’t planned for already?’
+Also, ask: ‘what would we need to think about it if we are successful that we haven’t planned for already?’

-21. Let go of…ideas, assertions and assumptions.
+21. Let go of…ideas, assertions, and assumptions.
 A fundamental principle of knowledge management is accepting and mastering unlearning as much as learning.
 When an idea becomes irrelevant, an assertion is proved false, an assumption invalidated, it is important to let go of them quickly and adopt a mindset and assumptions free of the baggage and constraints of irrelevance and proven failures.
-Letting go does not mean forgetting, it means learning to avoid the powerful drive to continue down an invested path when you know the path was started from an untenable premise.
-Letting go is very different than the previous elements perseverance and ignoring signals.
+Letting go does not mean forgetting; it means learning to avoid the powerful drive to continue down an invested path when you know the path began from an untenable premise.
+Letting go is very different than the previous element’s perseverance and ignoring signals.
 Both of those ideas proceed for the assumption of uncertainty and unknown.
 Current indicators, for instance, may not be relevant to the disruption—or in the case of perseverance, something proves harder to code than expected.
-Nothing says it can’t be done, it’s just taking more time to do than planned.
-On the other hand, if a new discovery of electron behavior at nano levels invalidates a design that isn’t working, then no amount of ignoring signals or perseverance will change the physics.
-Knowledge component: develop and maintain a mind map or list of the ideas, assertions and assumptions driving an innovation investment.
-Also capture and keep current a list of ideas, assertions and assumptions from individuals or the institution that could get in the way of the innovation coming to fruition.
+Nothing says it can’t be done; it’s just taking more time to do than planned.
+On the other hand, if a discovery of electron behavior at nano levels invalidates a design, then no amount of ignoring signals or perseverance will change the physics.
+Knowledge component: develop and maintain a mind map or list of the ideas, assertions, and assumptions driving an innovation investment.
+Also, capture and keep current a list of ideas, assertions, and assumptions from individuals or the institution that could get in the way of the innovation coming to fruition.

-Much innovation takes place through structured processes (process knowledge) and serendipitous events (situational knowledge) in learning on the job.
+Much innovation occurs through structured processes (process knowledge) and serendipitous events (situational knowledge) in learning on the job.
 Knowing how an organization views innovation is critical to succeeding.
-People who ignore internal process and go, rogue, even brilliant people with great potential for innovation often fail because they refuse to understand the dissonance between their approach and that of the organization.
+People who ignore internal processes and go rogue, even brilliant people with great innovation potential, often fail because they refuse to understand the dissonance between their approach and the organization.
 If you start with the organization’s approach, permission is often granted at the more detailed level to imbue a project with its own irreverence and swagger, but that is earned through paying dues to process.

-Learning how to innovate means learning how to balance between persecution and acceptance, between meeting objectives and undermining assumptions, between process and chaos.
+Learning how to innovate means balancing between persecution and acceptance, between meeting objectives and undermining assumptions, between process and chaos.